Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 • Install sensors on bearing housings as close to the rotor as possible.

-• Key practice: To obtain maximum signal (highest sensitivity), sensors should be installed in the direction where vibration is maximum.
-For most horizontally positioned machines, this is the horizontal direction, as foundation stiffness in this plane is usually lower.
+• Key practice: To obtain maximum signal, sensors should be installed in the direction where vibration is maximum.
 Use a powerful magnetic base or threaded mount to ensure rigid contact.
-A poorly secured sensor is one of the main causes of obtaining incorrect data.

 Phase sensor (laser tachometer):